 These clues may indicate a pink slip with your name on it is headed your way—and what you can do about it.

-Getting handed a pink slip and being told to pack up your desk and exit your office is a terrible experience, no doubt—but it happens.
 Companies have job cuts for a number of reasons, and oftentimes these layoffs aren’t a reflection of a worker’s performance, which means there’s little you can do to prevent the inevitable.
+Such is the case with the coronavirus crisis.
+Industries such as hospitality, retail, and technology have been forced to layoff loads of workers.
+Some companies are taking the extremely tacky route of laying off employees via Zoom.
 The people who land on their feet, though, are the ones who can spot a layoff before it happens.

 So, how can you tell if your job might be in jeopardy?
 Check out some clues that a pink slip may have your name on it in the near future—and what you can do to keep your career moving forward.

 1. Exciting projects are going to the “other guy.”

 “If you volunteer to take on new and critical projects and find that instead of going to you, they get assigned to someone else, be on guard,” says Susan Peppercorn, career transition coach and principal of Positive Workplace Partners.
 “If this happens more than once, it’s time to dig deeper into why you’re being passed over.”
 Ask your manager what future projects you can look forward to taking on.
 If the answer is vague, that’s a tip off.

 2. Nonessential budgets are being reduced or cut.

 Be wary when perks start disappearing.
 When the fun things are no longer being sponsored, that means the money is tight, and that’s a red flag.